 - Parent/Guardian may send one email or call the teacher and expect a response promptly.

-Students in grades 9 through 11 will be contacted by the Guidance Department during the second semester to select courses for the following year.
+Students in grades 9 through 11 will be contacted by the School Counseling Department during the second semester to select courses for the following year.
 At that time each student will be given instructions on how to access the “Program of Studies” guide and complete the online course selection sheet.
 Students shouldcomplete this online process with their parents/guardians.
 When preliminary schedules are available, counselorswill review them with their students.
 If a course change is academically necessary, it can be made at that time.
 Parental concerns should be directed to the school counseling office before the master schedule is finalized inmid-May.